CymatiCorp/CyKITv2/README.md

 <img src="./git-Images/CyKITpreview.png" width=70% height=70% ><br><br>
 <img src="http://cymaticorp.com/edu/CyKITv2-/CyKITv2-example.png" width=70% height=70% ><br>

-Installation
+Requirements
 ------------
+* Windows
-* Install Python 2.7.6
+* Python 2.7.6
+* 32-bit version of Python

 ```
-pycrypto 2.6.1 and pywinusb 0.4.1 are now included into this repository.
+pycrypto 2.6.1 (32-bit) and pywinusb 0.4.1 are now included into this repository.
 (No installation necessary.
 Simply extract this repository to a folder and run.
 see below for usage details.)
 ```